Best Underwater Scooters

 LED indicator light tells users how low the battery is getting

-This unit of offered in a basic blue color that has black accents along the case as well as the handles.
+This unit is offered in a basic blue color that has black accents along with the case as well as the handles.
 Users can press a button that is found on the back of the handle to toggle it from on to off while they use it in the water.

 Like we said earlier, all of the features of this design fall about in the middle of the road.
 It can reach a top speed of about 3 miles per hour and can reach a maximum depth of about 98 feet.
 KaiRover feels that their product is perfect for casual snorkeling or shallow scuba diving.

 The battery life of this scooter is about two hours at an average speed.